fangwei123456/spikingjelly/README.md

 **Highlights**

+Our new work [Towards Lossless Memory-efficient Training of Spiking Neural Networks via Gradient Checkpointing and Spike Compression](https://openreview.net/forum?id=nrBJ0Uvj7c) was recently accepted by **ICLR 2026**!
+The automatic training memory optimization tool is available in `spikingjelly.activation_based.memopt`.
+Read [the tutorial](https://spikingjelly.readthedocs.io/zh-cn/latest/tutorials/en/memopt.html) for more information.

 In the latest version (Github version),

 - `IFNode`, `LIFNode` and `ParametricLIFNode` are now equipped with [Triton](https://github.com/triton-lang/triton) backends;
 - `FlexSN` is available for converting PyTorch spiking neuronal dynamics to Triton kernels;
 - `SpikingSelfAttention` and `QKAttention` are available;
+- `memopt` is available;
 - `nir_exchange` is available;
 - `op_counter` is available;
 - `spikingjelly.activation_based.layer`, `spikingjelly.activation_based.functional` and `spikingjelly.datasets` are refactored;